MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-policies-participants-and-guests.md

 - [Teams Q&A](#teams-qa)
 - [Meeting reactions](#meeting-reactions)

+These settings are found in the Teams admin center under **Meetings** > **Meeting policies** in the **Participants & guests** section.

 > [!NOTE]
 > Options to join a meeting will vary, depending on the settings for each Teams group, and the connection method.
 If your group has audio conferencing, and uses it to connect, see [Audio Conferencing](/microsoftteams/audio-conferencing-in-office-365).
 If your Teams group doesn't have audio conferencing, refer to [Join a meeting in Teams](https://support.office.com/article/join-a-meeting-in-teams-1613bb53-f3fa-431e-85a9-d6a91e3468c9).

 ## Let anonymous people join a meeting

 This per-organizer setting allows anyone to join meetings as an anonymous user by selecting the link in the meeting invitation.
-To learn more, see [Join a meeting without a Teams account](https://support.office.com/article/join-a-meeting-without-a-teams-account-c6efc38f-4e03-4e79-b28f-e65a4c039508).
+To learn more, see [Join a meeting without a Teams account](https://support.microsoft.com/office/c6efc38f-4e03-4e79-b28f-e65a4c039508).
 Anonymous users' ability to join meetings are also controlled at your organization level, the more restrictive setting will be effective.
 To learn more, see [Using the Microsoft Teams admin center to configure organization-wide policy](meeting-settings-in-teams.md#allow-anonymous-users-to-join-meetings).

 ## Let anonymous people start a meeting